trycourier/courier-js/packages/courier-js/README.md

                 <code>GeneratePreferencesUrl</code>
             </td>
             <td align="left">
-                Generates URL that can be used to link users to Preferences Center to manage their notification preferences.
+                Generates URL that can be used to link users to <a href="https://www.courier.com/docs/courier-preferences/preference-center/introduction/">Preferences Center</a> to manage their notification preferences.
             </td>
         </tr>
     </tbody>